19hours/sg-statutes/Acts/Companies Act.md

 (e) in the case of an exempt private company without an exempt private company certificate, or any company limited by shares, particulars of —

-(i) the principal activity or activities in the course of the financial year;
+(i) the principal activity or activities in the course of the financial year or, if the company was dormant throughout the financial year, the principal activity or activities before it turned dormant;

 (ii) turnover, sales and other operating revenues;